 Experts in family health almost universally advise against parents fighting in front of their kids (you don’t need to know all the specifics of their adult life and concerns).
 However, children must understand that their parents do occasionally argue.

-Your parents have a responsibility to teach you that conflict is inevitable, even with the people we love, and to show you how to handle it.
+Your parents have a responsibility to teach you that conflict is inevitable, even with the people you love, and to show you how to handle it.
 It could be more difficult for you to learn how to handle those kinds of circumstances when you are in a relationship if your parents never discuss their conflicts with you.

 #4.
 Recognize that when your parents are fighting, they may not be saying what they mean.